AndrewFeeney/php-ml/docs/index.md

 ## Installation

 This library is still in beta.
-However, it can be installed it with Composer:
+However, it can be installed with Composer:

 ```
 composer require php-ai/php-ml